-The EGD Collective is a space where everyone, regardless of who they are or what their relationship to gaming is, can come together in a welcoming environment.
+We strive to be a space where everyone, regardless of who they are or what their relationship to gaming is, can come together in a welcoming environment.
 Whether you're a hardcore FPS player, an artist or musician looking to build a portfolio, or just like playing Candy Crush on your phone, there's a place for you here.
 But we're not just fun and games.

-We are a professional organization, offering professional development and services to all.
-We spearhead initiatives within Hunter College and the wider-NYC games community, to make the games industry a more accessible academic and career opportunity for all.
-We are currently mainly working with the Film and Media Department of Hunter College to develop and implement academic programs in game development, and with games industry professionals across disciplines to create public programming.
+We are a professional organization that spearheads initiatives within Hunter College, across CUNY, and the wider-NYC games community, to make the games industry a more accessible academic and career opportunity for all.
+We are currently mainly working with the Film and Media Department of Hunter College to develop and implement academic programs in esports and game development, and with games industry professionals across disciplines to create free public programming.

-That interdisciplinary nature defines us.
+Our interdisciplinary nature defines us.
 In fact, our staff meetings are more like senate meetings!
-Each of our staff plan events in the areas they represent, and it all happens at the same time in the same space.
-This results in a very unique atmosphere where everyone gets out of their comfort zone; we have game designers trying League of Legends to see what all the hype is, our Hearthstone team learning how to use Photoshop, and Dungeon Masters using their narrative world-building skills at game jams.
+Each of our program heads plan their own events, and it all happens at the same time in the same space.
+This results in a very unique atmosphere where everyone has the opportunity to get out of their comfort zone.

-Originally known as the Game Design Collective, we were founded in November 2016 at Hunter College.
-We applied to charter officially as a club with Hunter College in August of 2017, but were denied.
-Due to these circumstances, we ended up joining forces with 2 other clubs who were also denied for charter- the League of Legends club and the Super Smash Bros.
-Melee Esports Team- and submitted an appeal to try and charter together as one organization.
-This is when we became the Esports and Game Design Collective.
-Our appeal was denied, and were told to wait until the next application cycle.
-We continued to operate anyways, thanks to the dedication of our members and the support of the Theater Department, and were approved in September 2018 to charter.
+Originally known as the Game Design Collective, we were founded on November 9th, 2016 at Hunter College.
+We applied to charter officially as a club with Hunter College in 2017 but were denied.
+Due to these circumstances, we ended up joining forces with 2 other games-related clubs and submitted an appeal to try and charter together as one organization.
+Our appeal was denied and we were told to wait until the next application cycle.
+We continued to operate anyways, thanks to the dedication of our members and the support of the Theater Department.
+In September 2018, we were approved to charter.